nishs1729/basic_bash_tutorial/tutorials/column.md

-Sure!
-Below is the tutorial for the `column` command in bash, formatted in markdown.

 # Bash Command Tutorial: `column` Command

 ## Introduction
 The `column` command in bash is used to format the output of data into a more readable, columnar format.
 It organizes the data in neat columns, making it easier to read and understand, especially when dealing with large amounts of text or output from other commands.
+[Short video on `column`.](https://www.youtube.com/watch?v=uL7KvRskeog)

 ## What is `column` used for?
 The `column` command is typically used to display text in a tabular format with columns.
 This is particularly useful when dealing with output from commands like `ls`, `cat`, or when processing data in text files that need to be arranged neatly for easier reading or further processing.